jcgerhard/cflib/.github/instructions/coding-standards.md

 - Use ⁠UPPERCASE_WITH_UNDERSCORES for global/immutable constants
 - Use ⁠camelCase for local constants

+## Comments conventions

+- Use single-line comments (//) for short comments
+- Use multi-line comments (/* */) for longer comments
+- Use JSDoc comments for documenting functions and methods
+- Use JSDoc comments for documenting classes and modules
+- Use JSDoc comments for documenting parameters and return values
+- Use JSDoc comments for documenting events and callbacks
+- Use JSDoc comments for documenting exceptions and errors

 ## Function conventions

 - Required parameters should be defined first